SoftUni-Internal/interactive-content/EN/10-Deployment/03-Deployment.md

 [image assetsSrc="JS-BackEnd-deployment-2.png" /]

-You will be prompted to allow Heroku **access to your repositories**.
+You will be prompted to give Heroku **access to your repositories**.

 Then you will be taken back to the **Deploy** page.